 Once you know what to do for your transitioning hair and which styles and products are working, is there anything you should avoid?
 Definitely.
-Too much heat styling and any texture-altering chemicals top the list, but you might also want to stay away from people who don't support your decision to return to natural locks (or at least tune them out if you can't cut them off).
+English shares that it's best to avoid "too much heat styling, heavy products, and DIY hair coloring."
+Texture-altering chemicals, obviously, top the list, but you might also want to stay away from people who don't support your decision to return to natural locks (or at least tune them out if you can't cut them off).
 If you're stuck on using the same products that worked for your relaxed mane, continue with them only if they keep working.
 The truth is that you'll probably have to ditch some products and find new ones that make the most of your natural texture.

 Transitioning to natural hair may not the easiest thing you've done, but if you stick it out, it can be one of the most rewarding!